apache/royale-docs/features/strands-and-beads.md

 ## Strand management

-_This section will include information on adding and removing beads and the significance of bead order_
+_This section will include information on the significance of bead order_